Clinical PsychologistBook an Appointment

 I also find interpersonal connection, emotional attunement, and equanimity to emotions to be highly rewarding.

-A significant interest of mine is the way that we can often find ourselves in situations similar to what we have experienced before, perhaps even situations we have tried hard to avoid.
 This psychological interest is complemented by an interest in taoism, particularly the ancient observation that many things which appear to be opposites are actually interdependent, and exist in a dynamic equilibrium.
 Pushing something in a particular direction can sometimes result in the opposite occurring.
-This observation is, in fact, the basis of my practice name.
+This observation is, in fact, part of the basis of my practice name.

 About My Approach